gerhynes/mysql-notes/README.md

   END;
 ```

+The trigger always includes a trigger time, trigger event and table.

 `trigger_time` can be set to `BEFORE` an event or `AFTER` an event.

 `trigger_event` can be caused by an `INSERT`, `UPDATE` or `DELETE`.